Osagie Ize-Iyamu

-Osagie Ize-Iyamu is a Nigerian pastor, politician, former Chief of Staff and Secretary to the Edo state government.
-He was the gubernatorial candidate of the Edo state People's Democratic Party for the 2016 Edo state gubernatorial election.
+Osagie Ize-Iyamu (born 21 June 1961) is a Nigerian pastor, politician, and former Chief of Staff and Secretary to the Edo State Government.
+He was the gubernatorial candidate of the Edo state People's Democratic Party for the 2016 Edo State gubernatorial election.
 He is currently a member of the All Progressives Congress (APC).

-He was the National Vice-Chairman, South-South Zone, of the defunct Action Congress of Nigeria (ACN).
-He is the current APC gubernatorial candidate for the just concluded Edo gubernatorial election in Edo State.
-He lost to the incumbent governor, Obaseki.
+Ize-Iyamu was the National Vice-Chairman, South-South Zone, of the defunct Action Congress of Nigeria (ACN).